cosmos/modules/incubator/faucet/README.md

 ```

-2: mint some coins for new address.
+2: Mint coins for new addresses.

 Since a new address can not send a tx, it's not possible to mint for itself.
 You have to ask someone to mint for you, then you can mint youself.